 - If you have a degree that has been entirely taught in English.

-Ans: Italy is home to some of the most exotic locales, breathtaking countrysides, natural and diverse landscapes and a true haven for the avid traveller.
-Apart from being known for its food, art and fashion, Italy boasts of some of the oldest universities that offer a wide range of courses ranging from degree programs to certificate courses and even distance programs that can be studied online.
-It offers top rated programs by excellent and skilled faculty and provides world class facilities and infrastructure that make Italy one of the most preferred destinations to study abroad.
-All this put together enable students to find tremendous professional success in their lives.
+Ans: Italy is home to some of the most exotic locales, breathtaking countrysides, natural and diverse landscapes, and a true haven for the avid traveler.
+Apart from being known for its food, art, and fashion, Italy boasts of some of the oldest universities that offer a wide range of courses ranging from degree programs to certificate courses and even distance programs that can be studied online.
+It offers top-rated programs by excellent and skilled faculty and provides world-class facilities and infrastructure that make Italy one of the most preferred destinations to study abroad.
+All this put together to enable students to find tremendous professional success in their lives.

 Ans: In general you will be required to submit an online application form and pass an oral exam although this may vary slightly depending on the university and subject.

-To do a PhD in Italy you need to have a second-cycle qualification (laurea magistrale) or equivalent in a relative field.
-If a student has obtained the degree outside of Italy then he/she has to ask the university for assessment of their eligibility.
-Once done you have to obtain the official document recognising the qualification.
+To do a Ph.D. in Italy you need to have a second-cycle qualification (Laurea Magistrale) or equivalent in a relative field.
+If a student has obtained a degree outside of Italy then he/she has to ask the university for an assessment of their eligibility.
+Once done you have to obtain the official document recognizing the qualification.
 Students who aren’t residents of Italy need to submit their application and necessary documents to the Italian diplomatic representative in their country of residence.

-Regarding language requirements you may need to prove your proficiency in the English language with suitable certificate of TOEFL or TOEIC or IELTS or C1 Advanced.
+Regarding language requirements, you may need to prove your proficiency in the English language with a suitable certificate of TOEFL or TOEIC or IELTS or C1 Advanced.
 You may also need to prove your proficiency in the Italian language with certificates from CILS or CELI.

-The application process is usually online and is required to be accompanied with the following:
+The application process is usually online and is required to be accompanied by the following:

 - Academic references – letters of reference from academicians you have worked with.

-- Statement of Purpose / letter of motivation – why you think you are suitable for this programme.
+- Statement of Purpose/letter of motivation – why you think you are suitable for this program.